HardwareIR/netlistDB/README.md

 [1] The Assignment object constructed by call operator on Net is non blocking as blocking assingment can be used the c++ assignment.

 [2] Each statement is self sufficient process with automatically managed sensitivity.
-(There is transformation class which transforms the statements to readable format so the serializae output is minimalized and readable.)
+(There is transformation class which transforms the statements to readable format so the serialized output is minimalized and readable.)

 # Installation